Covid-19 neurological symptoms emerge in most hospitalized patients, study says - KVIA

 Covid-19 neurological symptoms emerge in most hospitalized patients, study says

-Most patients hospitalized with with Covid-19 have neurological symptoms, a new study suggests.
+Most patients hospitalized with Covid-19 have neurological symptoms, a new study suggests.

 The study “highlights the high frequency and range of neurologic manifestations, which occurred in more than four fifths of Covid‐19 patients hospitalized in our hospital network system,” the researchers wrote in the study, published in the journal Annals of Clinical and Translational Neurology on Monday.